 13. Will I be able to charge my electrical equipment?

 We have a 220V inverter system, meaning you can charge equipment at your convenience in your room.
 The lodge has South African round pin sockets, but we provide adaptors for UK & US plugs.
-Free Wi-Fi internet access is available in the main area, but you will need to bring your own laptop and due to our remote location the internet connection can be quite slow.

 14. What type of plane is used for the flights between the capital Lusaka and Mfuwe?